helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/2-proxy-example.md

 In the latest camus2 release package, you will find several useful files to help you get started:

-- camus2.json - this file tells camus2 where to look for releases, where to deploy them to, and, in which mode (noproxy/proxy with local state/proxy with remote state)
+- camus2_proxy.yaml - We will use this as a config file telling camus2 where to look for releases, where to deploy them to, and, in which mode (noproxy/proxy with local state/proxy with remote state)
 - release.json - include this file in your release archive, it will tell camus2 how to deploy your release.

 We will be assuming that your simple deployment requires `docker-compose up` to be executed.